brightio/penelope/README.md

 Some Notes:
 - By default you need to press `F12` to detach the PTY shell and go to the Main Menu.
 If the upgrade was not possible the you ended up with a basic shell, you can detach it with `Ctrl+C`.
 This also prevents the accidental killing of the shell.
 - The Main Menu supports TAB completion and also short commands.
 For example instead of `interact 1` you can just type `i 1`.
-- You can add more scripts and modify default behaviours by using a configuration file (See extras/penelope.conf).
-This file can be speficied with -r in the command line or can be placed in ~/.penelope/penelope.conf

 ![Main Menu](https://user-images.githubusercontent.com/65655412/196921489-5d446ff2-1fe9-4789-b6af-11a8ddf81fe7.png)